4d/docs/website/translated_docs/es/Debugging/debugger.md

 ![source-code-pane-context-window](assets/en/Debugging/sourceCodePaneContext.png)

 * **Goto Definition**: Goes to where the selected object is defined.
-This command is available for:
+Este comando está disponible para:
   * *Project methods:* displays method contents in a new window of the Method editor
   * *Fields:* Displays field properties in the inspector of the Structure window
   * *Tables:* Displays table properties in the inspector of the Structure window